<

 Internet based research - tips

-The Internet is the prime method for conducting market research from online surveys to focus groups and depth discussions providing a fast, convenient means of getting feedback from consumers and customers.
+Hints and tips for online market research The Internet is the prime method for conducting market research from online surveys to focus groups and depth discussions providing a fast, convenient means of getting feedback from consumers and customers.

 The basics of internet-based market research are similar to most market research surveys.
 Decide who to talk to.
 Find out how to get hold of them online and then design mechanisms to find the information required.

-Online-surveys allow more sophisticated surveys than could be carried out either on paper or via the telephone and make iterative, agile and longitudinal research possible, but there are still occasions when phone or face-to-face are better options.
+The speed of turnaround and availability of large sample sizes also make iterative, agile and longitudinal research possible, but there are still occasions when phone or face-to-face are better options.

 While panels are typically large enough and broad enough for consumer-level surveys, tight targeting such as for a specific buyer group, or to small geographic area means even large panels can struggle to have enough available contacts.
 For tight-groups big panels will often pool resources with other panel providers to cover a difficult to reach group.

 In business-to-business sectors, panels are difficult to build and manage and typically only exist for certain broad categories.
 People change job regularly (around 25% of a b2b contact list is out of date after a year).
-For special business areas, telephone recruitment, able to navigate to the right contact, may be better than online recruitment.
+Specialist B2B panels do exist, often focused on well-researched groups like IT managers.
+However, high incentives draw in participants who 'role play' for the incentives available.
+Always check how individuals are recruited, and put in place strong quality checks to counter 'click-farms'.

 Healthcare is a specialist area, typically with good panels able to access to different medical specialisms, but typically at high cost.
+As with B2B panels, check the data quality and be aware that healthcare ethics and the law over data protection may be much stronger than for other groups.

 All panel providers should provide clear estimates of the completes they believe they can get, and provide information about how the panel was sourced, how it is maintained, and how they track against rogue completes and quality measures in place for data protection.